What is the Best Crypto Wallet in Australia?

 Cryptocurrencies

-Ledger Nano X is the most recent version of from Ledger and is the S’s big sibling and comes with several extra features for the serious crypto investor.
+Ledger Nano X is a newer hardware wallet from Ledger and is the Nano S’s big sibling.
+It comes with several extra features for the serious crypto investor, like support for both iOS and Android devices, as well as bluetooth connectivity.
 Most of the basics are the same – you can easily and securely store thousands of digital currencies in a light, USB-like hardware wallet.
 Ledger Live compatibility is in-built, providing a gateway to the weird and wonderful world of decentralised finance (DeFi).

 Pros